The College of Liberal Arts Equity Scholars: Graduate Recruitment Initiative

 The College of Liberal Arts is pleased to announce an inaugural graduate recruitment initiative: The College of Liberal Arts Equity Scholars.

-In 21/22, this graduate recruitment effort will support one graduate research assistantship for every CLA department offering a graduate degree (13 in total), of $7000 per student (or up to a maximum of two 1-semester awards of $3500; pending budget), in order to recruit promising students into the Humanities and Social Sciences; recruitment of first-generation, historically underrepresented, and/or low-income graduate students is strongly encouraged.
+In 21/22, this graduate recruitment effort will support one graduate research assistantship for every CLA department offering a graduate degree (13 in total), of $7000 per student (or up to a maximum $3500 each for two students; pending budget), in order to recruit promising students into the Humanities and Social Sciences; recruitment of first-generation, historically underrepresented, and/or low-income graduate students is strongly encouraged.
 This recruitment initiative is designed to promote excellence in research and to support enhanced accessibility to the mentorship and research training of the Liberal Arts graduate experience.

 Some of the many benefits anticipated: